uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/final-return-crystallisation.html.md

 Software must send the calculationId that matches the calculation the customer is declaring against with the declaration.

-## View previously submitted updates

-A customer may want to retrieve previously submitted data, for example before making a change the customer may want to request the last update provided before sending in any changes.
-If the customer has recently started using your software, you may need to retrieve previous data.

-### Periodic updates

-Software can use the list all self employment or property update periods endpoints to retrieve the list of updates made for that income source, or to find one or more period IDs.
-The period ID is then used with the ‘get a selfemployment/property (FHL or Non FHL) periodic update’ endpoint to retrieve data for that update.

-### Annual updates

-Annual information can be provided throughout the year but there is only one period a year for the annual summary.
-Software can use the ‘get a self employment/property (FHL and Non FHL) annual summary) endpoint providing the tax year for the annual period you are looking for.

-## Make changes to previously submitted data

-If a customer wants to make a change to the data that was included in a previously submitted update, customers should make the changes to the digital records and software recalculate the summary totals and submit to HMRC using the  following endpoints:

-* for quarterly updates - Amend a self-employment periodic update or Amend a (FHL or Non FHL) property periodic update
-* for Annual updates - use the same endpoints: Amend a self-employment annual summary or Amend an (FHL or Non FHL) property business annual summary
-For all quarterly updates including self-employment, FHL property business and non-FHL property business:
-* software will have to resubmit the new summary totals for the specific update period, the dates of the update period have to match exactly
-* when a business resubmits an update period, the software will have to use the trigger calculation endpoint and follow the same process as the submitting an update period process
-* software will have to resubmit any changes to the summary totals for income source.
-The nature of this obligation means there is no need to create separate update periods
-* where a business resubmits an annual summary update, previous figures that have been submitted must be sent again as well as any additional information.
-A zero or null will overwrite previously provided information
-* the software will have to use the [trigger calculation](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#tax-calculations_trigger-a-tax-calculation_post_accordion) endpoint and follow the same process

-Note:

-* any changes that are made before the customer has crystallised is not a formal amendment For all changes to annual summary updates including Self-employment, FHL property business and non-FHL property business:

-### Key points for changing previously submitted updates

-*	changes to Periodic updates - the update period you are trying to change must match the original update period exactly or it will be rejected
-*	changes to Annual updates - all figures previously supplied must be provided again, a zero or a null will overwrite any previously submitted information.

 ## Make an amendment after crystallisation

 If a customer wants to make any changes following crystallisation they have 12 months from the statutory filing date to do this (the statutory filing date is 31 January following the end of the tax year, or 3 months from receipt of a Notice to File by the taxpayer whichever is the later).